okritvik/beginner_tutorials/README.md

 ```
 ## Build Package and run Publisher-Subscriber
 Follow the below instructions to build the simple publisher and subscriber package.
-- Clone this repository.
-It should create beginner_tutorials folder in your present working directory.
+- Clone this repository in your ROS2 Workspace /src folder.
+It should create beginner_tutorials folder in your /src.
 ```
 git clone https://github.com/okritvik/beginner_tutorials.git
 ```